FoxxMD/multi-scrobbler/docs/configuration.md

 }
 ```

-See [config.json.example](../config/config.json.example) for a full example of this.
+See [config.json.example](../config/config.json.example) for a short example of this or check out [the kitchen sink example](kitchensink.md).

 ### ENV-Based or JSON-Based?